-Kim Schrier maintains lead over Dino Rossi in 8th Congressional District race as more votes counted
+Kim Schrier widens lead over Dino Rossi in 8th Congressional District race as more votes counted

 Schrier led 53 percent to Rossi's 47 percent, after King County reported the relatively small tally of about 13,000 new votes.
 That widened Schrier's lead to about 13,353 votes in all, compared with 11,620 on Election Day.

-Democrat Kim Schrier maintained her lead over Republican Dino Rossi in Washington’s 8th Congressional District race in a new count of votes Wednesday from King County.
+Issaquah pediatrician Kim Schrier widened her lead over former Republican state Sen. Dino Rossi in Washington’s 8th Congressional District race Wednesday, leaving her poised to become the first Democrat to hold the seat — and adding to the party’s new U.S. House majority.

-That gap is likely to close somewhat when new Pierce County totals are released Wednesday evening.
-And the more conservative Chelan and Kittitas counties are not expected to count more votes until Friday.
+Schrier led with 53 percent to Rossi’s 47 percent after new vote tallies from King and Pierce counties.
+That 6-percentage-point gap was essentially the same as on Tuesday, and Schrier’s lead in raw votes grew by about 950, leaving her 12,576 votes ahead.

-While Rossi improved his share of the vote slightly in King County’s Wednesday vote count, it did not appear to be enough to change his trajectory, leaving him on pace for a fourth consecutive election defeat.
+With tens of thousands of ballots remaining to be counted, there was no concession or comment from Rossi.
+His campaign manager, Andrew Bell, said Rossi would wait to see more results come in from King and Pierce counties on Thursday.

 Most Read Local Stories